Enigma0/build-scripts/README.md

 They automate the checkout/setup process for their respective project so it's about as easy as just running the script and waiting.

-The scripts should pull all necessary dependencies as well.
+The scripts should pull all necessary dependencies as well including Qt.

 # Dependencies
 ```
 sudo apt-get install subversion git wget build-essential
 ```
 # Configuration
 ## Plex Media Player
 The script has a few defines of which only 1 ought to require tweaking potentially:

 *Only change if necessary:*